timschroederme/deploy/README.md

 The `delete` parameter is optional.
 If it is provided and set to `no` or `false`, `deploy` will not delete any files or directories that are present in the deployment path but not in the source path.
 If it is not provided, `deploy` will delete such files and directories (see above).

+### apache-conf

+The `apache-conf`parameter is optional and can only be used when local deployment is used.
+The parameter shall denote a apache configuration file name (including its relative path, if necessary).
+If given, this configuration file will be deployed to `/etc/apache2/sites-available` and the site will be enabled after deployment by running `sudo a2ensite <conf> && sudo systemctl restart apache2`.

 ## Dependencies

 If deployment to AWS S3 is to be used, the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/awscli-install-linux.html) must be present on the system.